valentine-dev/real-time-stock-quotes/README.md

   "symbolstring": "BBD.B"
 }
   ```

-## To do items
-* UI using React JS
-  1. Add input text field
-  2. Add output display field

 ## Google App Engine Deployment
 An `app.yaml` file is required to deploy as an App Engine application.
 Create an app.yaml file using the following directions: